 It took some time for them to sort everything out from a legal and HR perspective, but after a few months everything was organised.
 In July 2019, I had my TAC inserted.
 My operation was the training session for obstetric consultants in Aberdeen.
 The surgery was a success and, after some time recovering, we started trying for a baby again.

 At the end of September 2019, I found out I was pregnant.
 The TAC worked, our pregnancy was straightforward, and both my consultant in my local hospital and Prof Shennan worked tirelessly in providing the needed care and support to ensure I had a successful pregnancy.
-Our healthy little girl Gail Shennan was born via C-section at 35 weeks - she is beautiful and has brought us so much joy.
+Our healthy little girl Gail Shennan was born via C-section at 35 weeks - she is beautiful and our little rainbow baby has brought us so much joy.

 I can’t thank Professor Shennan enough.
 He has rewritten our story and given us hope in our lives after such unspeakable pain.
 He was the answer to our prayers.